PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 10:00 am

-Raise the temperature to 250 degrees.
+You can now raise the temperature to 275 degrees.
 For the next couple hours, you will start to smell it!

-Pig should be done at this point and should have an internal temperature of at least 170 degrees at the thickest part of the meat.
+The pig should be done at this point and should have an internal temperature of at least 190-195 degrees in both the hams and shoulders (be careful not to touch the bone when getting the temp).
+If not, continue cooking until the temp is 190.

-Turn off the heat, take a drink and pat yourself on the back for a job well done!
+Turn off the heat and let the meat rest for at least 30 minutes.
+Now take a drink of choice and pat yourself on the back for a job well done!

-Now that the pork is done, it’s time to prepare the meat for serving.
-You can either chop the pork, slice it, or leave it on the grill and have people ‘pull’ the pork off the grill.
-I prefer to chop it.
+Now that the pork is done and rested, it’s time to prepare the meat for serving.
+You can either chop the pork or pull (shred) it.

 To begin:

-Now pull out the ham.
-Use both hands and twist it out (you may have to do some cutting with the knife).
-Do the same on the shoulder and place them is a large pan or pot for chopping.
+Now pull out the shoulders (front legs).
+Use both hands and twist it out.
+Do the same on the hams (back legs) and place them in a large pan or pot.
 Scrape out the ‘bacon’ or belly meat, as this is very tender, and add it to the rest of the meat.

-Now it’s just a matter of pulling off pieces, placing them on your cutting board, and start chopping it with your cleaver into small pieces.
-Place these in your serving tray and add a dash of sauce.
+Now it’s just a matter of pulling off pieces, placing them on your cutting board, and start chopping it with your cleaver or pulling into small pieces.
+Place these in your serving tray and add a good dash of sauce.
 Repeat until you’re done.

 Now, you can sit back, relax and enjoy.
 You’ve earned it for a job well done!